quii/learn-go-with-tests/JSON-and-io.md

 }
 ```

 Now we can update our handler code to call that rather than returning a hard-coded list.
-Delete our method `getLeagueTable()` and then update `leagueHandler` to call `GetLeague()`
+Delete our method `getLeagueTable()` and then update `leagueHandler` to call `GetLeague()`.

 ```go
 func (p *PlayerServer) leagueHandler(w http.ResponseWriter, r *http.Request) {